Opportunities to Support Science

 Funds for Emerging Technologies

 Transformative discoveries in the life sciences often depend on the emergence of revolutionary technologies.
 Today, lab technology development is being driven by the convergence of multiple disciplines, including biology, chemistry, physics, engineering, computer science, and even nanotechnology.
-Advanced tools may be acquired by individual laboratories or be housed in resource centers for shared use.
-Some laboratories build and implement instruments of their own design.
+Advanced tools may be acquired by individual laboratories or be housed in Scientific Resource Centers for shared use.

 A named fund to support emerging technologies will ensure that investigators have access to essential scientific instruments as well as advice and training in the use of these tools.